-Istanbul´s third airport gets go ahead
+Istanbul´s third airport project to go ahead despite environmental concerns says Turkish State Airports Authority.

 ISTANBUL - The building of Istanbul´s third airport will go ahead despite an Istanbul court`s suspension of a Turkish Environment and Planning Ministry environmental impact approval report, said Turkey´s General Directorate of State Airports Authority on Tuesday.